 At HABICH LAW, PLC, the attorney will guide you through the complicated procedures of immigration without any sort of stress.
 Furthermore, the attorney attends all adjustment of status interviews before USCIS with our clients.
 At HABICH LAW, PLC, we also serve our clients with consular processing, removing the conditions of conditional residence, and fiance visas.

 Conditional permanent residents receive a green card that is valid for two years.
 The conditional permanent resident must file a petition to remove the conditions during the ninety (90) days before the card expires.
 This process may become difficult to do on your own especially if you require a waiver.
 Allow our attorney to assist you with the process.

-Our lawyer serves her clients with complete responsibility and efficacy and will work to achieve your desired goals.
-At HABICH LAW, PLC, we are happy to see our clients successfully united with their family in the United States!
+Our lawyer serves her clients with complete responsibility and efficacy and will work to achieve their desired goals.
+At HABICH LAW, PLC, we are happy to see our clients successfully united with their families in the United States!

 You can experience our dedication and professionalism by calling and scheduling a consultation with us at 602-795-8383.